ayacelestia/Vascular-AI-Concept/README.md

 ---

 ### ⚠️ Project Status: Completed (Academic Work)
 **Important Note:** This repository is a *technical exercise* and a *conceptual draft* for academic purposes.
-It is not a working software product and I am not planning to update it in the future.
+It is not a working software product and I am not planning to update it in the future (for now).

 *Prepared by Ali Yiğit Aytin - Biomedical Engineering Student*